-Both polyurethane and silicone sealants are commonly used in construction, automotive, and industrial applications.
-They are also utilized in the manufacture of products such as footwear, furniture, and insulation.
-While polyurethane sealants excel in versatility and durability, silicone sealants are preferred for their superior resistance to temperature fluctuations and moisture.
+Both polyurethane and silicone sealants, along with EPDM, are indispensable in the construction, automotive, and industrial sectors.
+They also find applications in manufacturing footwear, furniture, and insulation products.
+While polyurethane sealants are favored for their versatility and long-lasting durability, silicone sealants are chosen for their superior ability to withstand temperature fluctuations and moisture.

 Joint sealing is crucial for: